What makes Plate Vision unique to the baseball market?

 Plate Vision can be used to either assist or call balls and strikes in a game.
 Using the mobile application, every umpire, coach or parent can see, in real time, where the ball crosses the plate and where it lands in the strike zone grid, even if they aren’t at the game.

 Plate Vision was invented by Dr. Christopher Davis and Dr. John Rzasa, at the University of Maryland at College Park.
 Several patents are currently in place on the technology.

-The plate retails for $1,995 and there will be a per game charge of $20 per game for use as an umpire assistant or replacement.
+The plate retails for $1,995 and there will be a per game charge of $25 per game for use as an umpire assistant or replacement.
 Revenue share opportunities may be available for leagues and field owners.
-The plate is scheduled for sale early spring 2020.
 Anyone interested in Plate Vision can learn more at www.plate-vision.com or directly to Todd Levitt at [email protected]